joshi-swetam/Interactive-Visualizations_Canadian_Rental_market/README.md

 ## Description
 The dashboard for our app has click buttons for four tabs.

- The first one is yearly trend by years.It is built using [charts](!https://www.chartjs.org/)
+ The first one is yearly trend by years.
+It is built using [charts](!https://www.chartjs.org/)

 ![image](/Images/dashboard%20page%201.png)
  It provides the insights for the Average rents and Vacancy rates across provinces over the years 2018-2022.
 Clickable buttons allow to add or delete the province based on the selection.